law-negligent misrepresentation

 In order to prove negligent misrepresentation, a plaintiff must show that (1) the defendant made a

-defendant supplied "false information" for the guidance of others in their business, (3) the defendant did not
+(2) the defendant supplied "false information" for the guidance of others in their business, (3) the

 The common element of all of Wood's causes of action is reliance.
 TCC moved for summary judgment,

-has Wood shown how she relied on any of TCC's alleged misrepresentations that she did not have to take and
+Court has Wood shown how she relied on any of TCC's alleged misrepresentations that she did not have

 Source: